sbha/readdir_xl/README.md

 10 sample_2019-01-09.xlsx Sheet1     b           2       2       8      NA
 ```

-To get a better sense of everything in the data frame, we can use `count()` to see the number of observations by file and sheet names:
+To get a better sense of everything in the data frame, we can use `count()` to see the number of observations by file and sheet name:

 ```
 > df_xl %>% count(file_name, sheet_name)